BrixIT/Tiptel-Yealink-.dob-converter/README.md

 # Tiptel and Yealink image converter

-This tool converts images to .dob files to use as logo in Tiptel and Yealink phones
+This tool converts images to .dob files to use as logo in Tiptel and Yealink phones.
+All images will be converted to 16 level grayscale (The phones support more than the 2 level grayscale mentioned in the manual)

 ## Dependencies